 Now, carp don’t like just any salt as they are looking for the minerals missing from their diet, which are not present in most forms of salt.

-Anyone buying sea salt or processed salt like table salt in their baits is missing a trick, as these types of salts contain chemicals and caking agents and are not the good salt content the carp are looking for.
+Anyone buying sea salt or processed salt like table salt in their baits is missing a trick, as these salts contain chemicals and caking agents and are not the good salt content the carp are looking for.

 When adding salt to your bait, you must use either rock salt or Himalayan salt, which are 100% natural, unprocessed, and full of the minerals the carp want.